Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Zipbuds aren’t exactly a new idea, but when I got word that DGA was taking the idea from concept to reality I couldn’t help but get a bit giddy.

-Though the concept is rather simple and straight forward – a zipper, much like found on your jeans or sweatshirt, doubles as a cord that lets you zip up the buds to prevent the cord from tangling during storage – the execution calls for a significant amount of feness to deliver an actual working and usuable product.
-So do the Zipbuds deliver?
+Though the concept is rather simple – a zipper, much like found on your jeans or sweatshirt, doubles as a cord that lets you zip up the buds to prevent the cord from tangling during storage – the execution calls for a significant amount of finesse to deliver an actual working and usable product.
+So do the Zipbuds deliver or can they claim the best earbuds crown over Wang Bud earbuds by Fanny Wang?
 Read on to find out.

-Much the like the concepts we’ve seen over the years, the Zipbuds are just what they promised to be.
+Much like the concepts we’ve seen over the years, including the Yamaha EPH M200 high-performance in-ear headphones, the Zipbuds are just what they promised to be.
 We saw an early prototype at least year’s CES (2009) and believe me when I say they’ve come a long way.
-According to DGA it was no easy feat getting all the components to play nicely, but what they’ve achieved is a rather seamless form factor that will have most people guessing that this isn’t the first iteration of the product.
+According to DGA, it was no easy feat getting all the components to play nicely, but what they’ve achieved is a rather seamless form factor that will have most people guessing that this isn’t the first iteration of the product.

-The sound quality of the Zipbuds are on par with any similarly priced ($39.99) pair of ear buds.
+The sound quality of the Zipbuds is on par with any similarly priced ($39.99) pair of earbuds.
 The sonic capabilities of the buds are rather vast, boasting significant lows and highs that accommodate a wide variety of music.
-However, I noticed a fair amount of cord noise in the headphones while walking around – more than the average pair of ear buds – even when compared with those with an anti-tangle cord system.
+However, I noticed a fair amount of cord noise in the headphones while walking around – more than the average pair of earbuds – even when compared with those with an anti-tangle cord system.
 This was a result of the zipper portion of the headphones, which is made from plastic, rubbing against my clothing as I walked.

 Zipbud ear hooks for exercise

-Included in the box are a pair of ear hooks, which are designed to hold the Zipbuds in place while performing rigorous activity.
-Unlike other ear buds, which usually have this feature built-in, DGA’s version don’t wrap around the the top of the ear.
-Instead they hang over the back of the ear.
-While effective at offsetting some of the weight created by the zipper, they aren’t very useful, are tedious to install and if I had to guess were an after thought.
-I’m still scratching my head as to why they didn’t opt for a standard over the ear hook.
+Included in the box is a pair of ear hooks, which are designed to hold the Zipbuds in place while performing a rigorous activity.
+Unlike other earbuds, which usually have this feature built-in, DGA’s version doesn’t wrap around the top of the ear.
+Instead, they hang over the back of the ear.
+While effective at offsetting some of the weight created by the zipper, they aren’t very useful, are tedious to install and if I had to guess were an afterthought.
+I’m still scratching my head as to why they didn’t opt for a standard over-the-ear hook.

 Despite the weight issue that I experienced, the zipper portion of the Zipbuds worked flawlessly; they zipped up again and again without any problems.
-In the past I’ve used a number of anti-tangle corded headphones, but despite this feature they still get tangled up.
+In the past, I’ve used many anti-tangle corded headphones, but despite this feature, they still get tangled up.
 So it stands to reason that this is the best “tangle-resistant” cord system I’ve seen to date.
 Though, one additional caveat I noticed is a slightly larger than normal form factor when they’re wrapped up.